La Mota Castle (San Sebastián): Fortifications at San Sebastián (early 19th century)

-The defences at San Sebastian at that time were a combination of natural and man-made features, with the city's fortifications and La Mota castle on Monte Orgullo being distinct but interconnected defences.
+The defences at San Sebastián at that time were a combination of natural and man-made features, with the city's fortifications and La Mota castle on Monte Orgullo being distinct but interconnected defences.
 Thus, the city's location on a narrow peninsula provided some natural protection, with the estuary of the River Urumea to the east and to the west, "a tiny bay about sixteen hundred yards across at its broadest," further limiting access.
 Its man-made fortifications included a high wall, eight feet thick, with the bastion of St. Elmo at the north-eastern angle, and the two small towers of Los Hornos and Las Miguetas towards the southern end with a bastion in the centre, "covered by a hornwork, with the usual counterscarp, covered way and glacis; but these works were dominated throughout by the neighbouring heights [the hills of Igueldo and Orgullo] which were in range of cannon".
 The hornwork further strengthened the defences on the landward side.
 The bastions, projecting outward, allowed for flanking fire.

 Monte Orgullo itself was protected from assault from the north by deep water and cliffs.
 Although the castle also had seaward-facing batteries, the landward battery of La Mota, together with two batteries to the right and left of it, "were able from their great elevation to sweep the isthmus from end to end", thereby providing artillery support to the city's defences, while the city walls helped protect the lower slopes of Monte Orgullo.

 Peninsular War

-On 5 March 1808, faced with an assault on the city by Marshal Bessières' Corps of Observation of the Pyrenees, the governor of San Sebastian, under orders from Madrid not to resist, surrendered.
+On 5 March 1808, faced with an assault on the city by Marshal Bessières' Corps of Observation of the Pyrenees, the governor of San Sebastián, under orders from Madrid not to resist, surrendered.
 The following July, Napoleon and his brother, the new King of Spain, José Bonaparte, entered San Sebastián, which would remain under French control until the British siege in 1813.

 Now garrisoned by 2,218 French troops under General Thouvenot, named governor on 8 November, Thouvenot, however, would complain in xxxx, that his garrison had been reduced to 300 men, and xxxx.